-T-REx293 cells carrying GFP-IRE1 were imaged as described in Li et al., PNAS (Li et al., 2010).
+T-REx293 cells carrying GFP-IRE1 were imaged as described in Li et al, PNAS (45).

-Caspase3/7 activation
+Caspase3/7 Activation

-Hela cells were plated in 96-well Corning plates at 0.4×10^4 cells per well, 24 hr prior to imaging.
-On the day of experiment, DMEM media was replaced with F12 media with appropriate concentration of inhibitors and ER stress inducers and caspase 3/7 reagent at 1:1000 dilution (Essen Bioscience No. 4440, Ann Arbor, MI).
-Cells were imaged in the IncuCyte FLR live cell imaging system at 2 hr intervals for 70 hr.
-In order to quantify the total number of cells, Vybrant DyeCycle Green staining solution (1 μ M) was added directly to the well immediately after the final Caspase-3/7 scan and incubated for 1 hr prior to acquiring final images.
+Hela cells were plated in 96 well Corning plates at $0.4 \times 10^4$ cells / well 24 hours prior to imaging.
+On the day of experiment, DMEM media was replaced with F12 media with appropriate concentration of inhibitors and ER stress inducers and caspase 3/7 reagent at 1:1000 dilution (Essen Bioscience #4440).
+Cells were imaged in the IncuCyte FLR live cell imaging system at 2 hour intervals for 70 hours.
+In order to quantify the total number of cells, Vybrant DyeCycle Green staining solution (1μM) was added directly to the well immediately after the final Caspase-3/7 scan and incubated for 1 h prior to acquiring final images.
 Data was analyzed using IncuCyte analysis software.